bigbluebutton/bigbluebutton.github.io/index.md

 Next, depending on whether you are a developer or administrator, we recommend:

   1. [Install](/install/install.html) BigBlueButton your server (Ubuntu 14.04 64-bit).
-  1. [Integrate](http://bigbluebutton.org/open-source-integrations/) it or use the [API](/dev/api.html) to create/customize your integration.
+  1. [Integrate](http://bigbluebutton.org/open-source-integrations/) it or use the [API](/dev/api.html) to create/customize an integration with your system.
   1. [Setup](/dev/setup.html) a development environment to modify and extend BigBlueButton itself.

-If you like the BigBlueButton project, spread the word!
-We're [localized](/dev/localization.html) into over 35 languages and we love seeing it in use around the world to help remote students learn on-line.
+If your an educational or commercial institution using (or building) on BigBlueButton, spread the word (blog, tweet, upload a video to YouTube, etc.).
+We're [localized](/dev/localization.html) into over 35 languages and love seeing it used to help remote students around the world.

 ## Latest version

-The latest version of BigBlueButton is 0.9.0-RC (our twelfth release).
+The latest version of BigBlueButton is 0.9.0 (our twelfth release).
 See [release notes](/support/release-notes.html), [overview](/overview/090overview.html), and [architecture](/overview/architecture.html) for more details.

 Enjoy!